 Long a fixture of annual celebrations and county fair midways, food booths are temporary facilities used to sell food to the public at select functions.
-These venues, called "temporary events", are community events or celebrations lasting not more than 14 days and may include town celebrations, fairs, and festivals.
+These venues, called "temporary events", are community events or celebrations lasting no more than 14 days and may include town celebrations, fairs, and festivals.

-Temporary events do not include regularly scheduled events at sporting arenas, concert halls, flea markets, or farmers markets; events served by licensed caters, or promotional events such as grand openings.
+Temporary events do not include regularly scheduled events at sporting arenas, concert halls, flea markets, or farmers' markets; events served by licensed caterers, or promotional events such as grand openings.
 While a Retail Food Establishment License is required in most cases to operate a temporary food booth, the requirements are less stringent than those for a restaurant or mobile food truck.
 To find out more about what's required to run a temporary food booth refer to the links below.